A top highlight of the Grossglockner High Alpine Road is the Pasterze Glacier.

 3) Hours & Costs

-Every year the opening and closing dates may vary slightly but expect the road to be open sometime in May and close sometime in October.
-For 2020 the hours are as follows:
+Every year the opening and closing dates may vary slightly but expect the road to be open sometime in May and close sometime in October/November.
+For 2023 the hours are as follows:

 The prices to access the road are different by vehicle.
 See below for the latest prices: